 Richard was first junior counsel in Charlesworth v Relay Roads & others RPC 300; 4 All.E.R 397, a nine day High Court patent action which was followed by several major applications relating to re-opening the case after judgment.

 Richard Hodgson has a wide experience of giving well-received CPD courses, approved by the SRA and BSB to solicitors and barristers.
 The SRA-approved courses he personally gives are usually held at the client's offices or other suitable venue.
 He specialises in relatively intensive and interactive but traditional (not PowerPoint based!) courses, which, interestingly, seem increasingly to be required.
 Richard positively encourages being stopped in mid-sentence to be asked a question, consider a point - or even field brickbats.

 For up to eight delegates, his typical fee for a standard course (not per delegate) is in the range of GBP 350 for a three hour course, GBP 465 for a four hour course, and GBP 675 for a full-day six hour course.
 VAT, reasonable travel and subsistence expenses have to be added.
 Travel time is not charged.
 Fees for courses tailored to a client's specific needs are also keenly priced.
 Discounts are available if more than six hours are booked for a CPD year.
 Full course notes (almost verbatim if required) are available to each delegate.

 Courses can be given during weekday evenings.
 For a slightly increased fee, they can also be given at weekends.

 Details of the standard CPD courses given by Richard Hodgson, including ones on data protection, patents, trade marks, passing off, copyright, designs and media law, can be found here.

-Richard has also and very much continues to deliver a number of SRA and BSB approved CPD courses on Intellectual Property, e-commerce and Data Protection for MBL Seminars - one of the major national CPD providers.
+Richard has also and very much continues to deliver a number of CPD courses on Intellectual Property, e-commerce and Data Protection for MBL Seminars - one of the major national CPD providers.